 Our special 4-4-1 calendar is one of many things that sets us apart from other schools.
 Create a section on your website to let students know the benefits of May Term.
 What are the benefits of meeting in a concentrated time frame?
 Are there any special travel courses available during May Term?
 Let students know about any special offerings available during May Term.

 Are you or someone in your department doing something newsworthy?
 Do you have a student or alum who is doing great things?
 Let Communications know about them.
 They may be able to do a news release or even organize a magazine story for this individual.
-Make sure to link to the finished story on your website.
-They can also set up an automated RSS feed on your website so that any story related to your department will automatically appear on your site.
+Ann Aubry can also add items – IWU stories or other online new sources – to the automated RSS feed on your website.